Erriez/DualTDA7293PowerAmplifier/README.md

 ## Main input power

 The 230V main power input connector `J1` and main switch `SW1A` are already present.
 However, there is no netfilter in my version and is not required.
 It is recommended to add a main fuse `F1`, but was not available in my PSU.
-The power switch is in series with the transformer to completely remove the power from the transformer.
+The power switch is in series with the transformer to completely remove the power to the transformer.

 ![Main input and switch](images/MainInput.jpg)